Batman Returns (soundtrack)

 Batman Returns: Original Motion Picture Soundtrack is the score album for the 1992 film Batman Returns by Danny Elfman.
 The soundtrack also includes "Face to Face", a song written by the band Siouxsie and the Banshees and Elfman, that was used to promote the movie.
-Two versions of the music video were made (the other added shots from the movie), and a club version, remixed by 808 State, was released.
-Elfman added chorus to the main theme making it similar but not as dark as the original.

 Track listing

 The usage of multiple instances of "Part I" and "Part II" prompted confusion from consumers, and was heavily criticized by soundtrack critic site Filmtracks, who proposed a different tracklist.

 Complete score

 La-La Land Records released Danny Elfman's complete score to Batman Returns on November 30, 2010.